bondhouse/embedded-product-integration/README.md

 ### Authentication
 When your institution is onboarded you will be proided an `institutionId`, `clientId`, and `clientSecret`.

 To access our APIs, you will need a valid JSON Web Token (JWT).
-You can retrieve an access token with your `clientId` and `clientSecret` by calling our OAuth endpoint.
+You can retrieve an `accessToken` with your `clientId` and `clientSecret` by calling our OAuth endpoint.

 **OAuth Request:**
 ```json